Industry in Portugal

 Portugal - Industry

-FocusEconomics Consensus Forecast panelists expect industrial production to grow 1.2% in 2019, which is down 0.7 percentage points from last month’s estimate.
-For 2020, the panel sees growth in industrial output inching down to 1.1%.
+FocusEconomics Consensus Forecast panelists expect industrial production to decline 2.4% in 2019, which is down 0.8 percentage points from last month’s estimate.
+They see the industrial sector returning to growth in 2020, with output expanding 1.8% in the year.

 Portugal - Industry Data